google-coral/libedgetpu/README.md

 There are three ways to build libedgetpu:

-* Docker + Bazel [Recommended]: Compatible with Linux, MacOS and Windows (via Dockerfile.windows and build.bat), this method ensures a known-good build enviroment and pulls all external depedencies needed.
+* Docker + Bazel: Compatible with Linux, MacOS and Windows (via Dockerfile.windows and build.bat), this method ensures a known-good build enviroment and pulls all external depedencies needed.
 * Bazel: Supports Linux, macOS, and Windows (via build.bat).
 A proper enviroment setup is required before using this technique.
 * Makefile: Supporting only Linux and Native builds, this strategy is pure Makefile and doesn't require Bazel or external dependencies to be pulled at runtime.